 Basics

-At a basic level teaching is firstly about laying out out a map of the topic.
+At teaching basic levels, primarily you’re laying out out a map of the topic.
 Then you setup base camps at key places on that map.
 The move to intermediate is metaphorically like developing the base camps into towns.
 I will cover intermediate in another post.

 The basics are always easy to teach as most students are roughly in the same cognitive place; little to no knowledge of the layout of the land.
 When teaching code the playbook was like rules, syntax, idiomatic patterns, tooling and basic debugging approaches.
 The approach is quite behavioural; do this, don’t do that kind of thing.